qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/processing.rst

 a large part of the work).

-To distribute those algorithms, you should create a new plugin that adds them to the Processign Toolbox.
+To distribute those algorithms, you should create a new plugin that adds them to the Processing Toolbox.
 The plugin should contain an algorithm provider, which has to be registered when the plugin is instantiated.

 To create a plugin from scratch which contains an algorithm provider, you can